 We look after the environmental management of the region, including protection of the region’s land, air and water.
 We also respond to pollution events and take a lead role in animal and plant pest management.
-We have an active role in minimising risks from natural hazards, making sure you’re safe when on the water along our coast and on our lakes and rivers, and we provide public transport.
 Read more about Regional Council.

 Your city or district council

 Your city or district council provides the services you use day to day.
 This includes quality drinking water, wastewater and stormwater, roads and rubbish collection, as well as providing community facilities such as parks, cycleways, community halls, libraries, swimming pools and sports fields.

 Types of rates

 There are three different types of rates, general, targeted and a Uniform Annual General Charge.
 Our Rates Tool shows you how the Regional Council allocates the income we receive from rates, as well as the income we receive from other sources.

 General rates and Uniform Annual General Charge (UAGC)